xxlya/xxlya.github.io/_news/announcement_7.md

 ---
 layout: post
-date: 2022-07-27
+date: 2022-05-10
 inline: true
 ---
-I received Meta Research Award on Privacy Enhancing Technologie as a Co-PI.
+I received CIFAR-Mila-IVADO grant on "Privacy-preserving medical image generation" as a Co-PI with Dr. Mi Jung Park in partner with Roche.